MAU BAYREUTH CONFERENCE 2019

 This was the theme of the annual conference of the Model African Union Bayreuth e.V. student initiative that simulates the General Assembly of the African Union.
 It took place from the 7th to the 11th of June 2019 at the University of Bayreuth, and aimed to create a framework for political discussions about current and future topics concerning the African continent.

-A central goal of the conference is to point out the complexity and paradoxes of the political situations of African countries and also to understand the multi-layered reasons why this is the case.
-Another is to raise the awareness of the diversity of the African Continent and to draw a more differentiated image of Africa by giving young African entrepreneurs a platform to talk about their innovations.
+A central goal of the conference is to point out the complexity and paradoxes of the political situations of African countries, and also to understand the multi-layered reasons why this is the case.
+Another is to raise the awareness of the diversity of the African Continent, and to draw a more differentiated image of Africa by giving young African entrepreneurs a platform to talk about their innovations.

-Since the outcomes of the discussed topics during the Model African Union Conferences received attention from the African Union itself in the past, we were proud to welcome Ambassador Salah Siddiq Hammad, Head of the African Governance Architecture (AGA) Secretariat at the African Union (AU) for the second time during the Conference this year.
-He expressed his ideological support for the conference and also presented the Agenda 2063 of the African Union, which is gradually being implemented.
+Since the outcomes of the topics discussed during the Model African Union Conferences have received attention from the African Union itself in the past, we were proud to welcome Ambassador Salah Siddiq Hammad, Head of the African Governance Architecture (AGA) Secretariat at the African Union (AU) for the second time during the Conference this year.
+He expressed his ideological support for the conference and also presented the African Union’s Agenda 2063, which is in the process of being implemented.

 Besides representatives of NGOs like Afrique Europe Interact and Visa Wie, who conducted a variety of workshops, several well-known people such as diversity consultant and curator Dr. Cassandra Ellerbe took part in this year’s panel discussion on the topic of “Decolonizing knowledge systems in Africa”.
 Not to be outdone, Barrister Felix Agbor (Balla) Nkongho, a well known Anglophone Cameroonian human right lawyer, activist, founder and director of the Centre for Human Rights and Democracy in Africa, held a lecture during the Conference on the causalities of colonial heritage in present wars and conflicts on the African Continent.